-- Catch-Phrase: Whenever Stacey calls Scott interrogating him about something personal, Scott asks where she got this information.
+- Catchphrase: Whenever Stacey calls Scott interrogating him about something personal, Scott asks where she got the information.
 Her response is always "Wallace, duh!"

 - Chekhov's Gun: The 1-up Scott obtains after he defeats the Katayanagi Twins allows him to "reload" from that point after Gideon kills him.

 - There's a reason Ramona keeps correcting Scott every time he says "your ex-boyfriends"

 - Chekhov's Skill: Scott and Knives playing Ninja Ninja Revolution.
 They play it for fun at the start of the film, and utilize their skills to defeat Gideon in the end.

 - Cherry Blossoms: Just before the end credits, falling snow transitions into falling cherry blossom petals, symbolizing new beginnings and Scott's second chance on love.